Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Calibration results

-In Figures~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsI-N} and~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsO-R}, the full posterior PDFs of the predictions of the reduction degree obtained from the calibrated CRN model for regime 2 are shown, for the second calibration that has been conducted with all available operations points seen during calibration.
-In Table~\ref{AP_Reg2_ALLOPS_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023} are compared to the predictions of the CRN model developed within the present work, the deviation between the latter two values and width of the $1\sigma$-interval of the prediction, for the operation points of regime 2 for the second calibration.
+In Table~\ref{AP_Reg2_ALLOPS_Pred_MeanExpDev2Stddev}, the experimental reduction degrees reported by Sohn \cite{Sohn2023} are compared to the predictions of the CRN model developed within the present work, together with the deviation between the latter two values and width of the $1\sigma$-interval of the prediction, for the operation points of regime 2 for the second calibration.
+In Figures~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsI-N} and~\ref{AP_Reg2_ALLOPS_FullPostPredPDFsO-R}, the full posterior PDFs of the predictions of the reduction degree obtained from the calibrated CRN model for regime 2 are shown.